emmajanedrews/base-template/_drafts/whens-the-right-time-to-start-taking-social-security.md

 So what happens if they take social security away?
 If you're 55 or older, I'm confident that you can count on social security to be there for you in its present form.
 If you're 50 or younger, depending on how much money you have at retirement some day, my guess is that the government may means test your benefits.
 That means your social security benefits are likely to be reduced.

 Something like this must happen to fix the system, and this is the most logical solution in my mind.
 There are simply too few people paying into the system and too many taking out of it.
-There hasn't been a president or congress yet with enough political clout (or guts) to take on the social security problem.
+There hasn't been a president or Congress yet with enough political clout (or guts) to take on the social security problem.

 If you'd like to schedule a meeting with your employees, we can explain these situations and help them analyze their social security benefits and options.
 Just send me a quick email, I'd love to help you out!